intellidev1991/react-native-image-slider-box/README.md

 ### License MIT

-## Please subscribe and contribute me to develop this lib
+## Please subscribe and contribute with me to develop this lib

 ---

 ## Notice:

+This library use `react-native-snap-carousel` and make easier way to create image slider box with full customization ability.

 See original Library [https://github.com/archriss/react-native-snap-carousel](https://github.com/archriss/react-native-snap-carousel)